Magnesium: Magic or Myth?

 • Mg affects many body processes that can impact health.

-These reasons justify giving attention to this nutrient, but what, if any, benefits would occur if many USA people would up their Mg intake?
+These reasons justify giving attention to Mg, but what, if any, benefits would occur if many USA people would up their Mg intake?
 As with so many nutrition questions, I wish we had more information.
-Some data does seem to link optimal Mg intake to health benefits, but exact relationships are not fully settled.
+Some data does seem to link optimal Mg intake to health benefits, but exact relationships are not settled.
 Also, it’s hard to pinpoint optimal intake when it’s difficult to assess people’s Mg functional state.
 Physicians typically use serum or plasma Mg for this purpose.
 Real low values usually mean a severe deficiency, but substantial changes in Mg status can occur with small or no changes in serum or plasma Mg.
-For example, in a study by my team (1), Mg glycinate supplementation produced no change in plasma Mg.
-On the other hand, supplementation did improve bicep curl exercise performance and raised red blood cell potassium (Mg is part of the process that puts potassium inside cells).
+For example, in a study by my team (1), Mg glycinate supplementation caused no change in plasma Mg, but did improve bicep curl exercise performance.
+Also, red blood cell potassium went up (Mg helps puts potassium into cells).

-Some researchers assess Mg state by a combination of measures such as how fast a single Mg dose is cleared as well as practical assessments (like exercise performance).
+Some researchers assess Mg state by a combination of measures.
+This can include how fast a single Mg dose is cleared from the blood and practical assessments (like exercise performance).
 However, such approaches are hard to implement in a healthcare setting.
-Despite our current knowledge limitations, here are some recommendations I make now.
+Despite our current knowledge limitations, here are some thoughts I have now.

 Researchers from Israel have written that even going up to 600 mg/day is harmless (4).
-This may be true if one avoids laxative effects from certain Mg supplements.
-The researchers further write that a good Mg intake might lower risk of cardiovascular disease and help postpone death in general (4).
+This may be true if one avoids laxative effects from certain Mg supplements (like Mg citrate).
+The Israel researchers further write that a moderately high Mg intake might lower risk of cardiovascular disease and help postpone death in general (4).
 These claims are based mostly on association of serum or plasma or dietary Mg with cardiovascular disease and general mortality rates.
 However, associations don’t prove cause and effect (ie. high Mg diets may often have some other good aspects).
-Also, the paper (4) doesn’t actually make a case that a good Mg intake = 600 mg/day.
-This recommendation just suggests that this amount may insure most generic people’s needs are covered.
+Also, the paper (4) doesn’t actually make a case that an ideal Mg intake has to reach 600 mg/day.
+The paper’s recommendation of this much just suggests that this amount may ensure most generic people’s needs are covered.

 If you do take a supplement, I recommend Albion Mg glycinate (also called bisglycinate).
 Look for a label that lists Albion or uses their trademark TRAACS.
-This form absorbs well and doesn’t have laxative effects like Mg citrate (though one can limit the latter effects by not taking too much at one time).
+This form absorbs well and doesn’t have laxative effects like Mg citrate (though one can limit Mg citrate’s laxative effects by not taking too much at once).
 Mg orotate has been said to deliver Mg to cells especially well, though I have not seen good data for this (and it’s more expensive than most Mg supplements).
 The orotate itself may have biological actions, but that falls outside a Mg discussion.
 I don’t recommend Mg oxide.
 It has some laxative effects and some data suggests it’s not absorbed as well as Mg glycinate.
 The latter is now being made by companies other than Albion.
-However, I have yet to see data on the alternatives’ stability and effectiveness.
+However, I have yet to see data on the non-Albion versions stability and effectiveness.

 If you have had an oxalate kidney stone, take a Mg supplement.
 Many of the best Mg foods are high in oxalates.
 Stone formers are often told to restrict oxalate intake.
 This type of diet makes it hard to meet Mg needs.
-Also, Mg chemical properties could inhibit kidney stone formation.
+Besides this concern about meeting Mg needs, Mg chemical properties could inhibit kidney stone formation.
 Unfortunately, studies on Mg supplement use for kidney stone prevention give mixed results.
 The inconsistency could be caused by study design flaws, especially in the choice of the Mg form.
-Still, my recommendation again fits the category of could help, won’t hurt.
+So, I still recommend Mg supplementation for stone formers.
+It could help and it won’t hurt.

 Is there more to say?
-Yes, a lot.
-However, it won’t fit in a short article.
+Yes, a lot, but it won’t fit in a short article.
 More will be presented in a book I am writing called The Authoritative Guide to Nutritional Supplements.
-This will include topics like when to emphasize just diet and when to use supplements.
-The book will also discuss what, if any research supports supplement benefit claims for both essential and non-essential nutrients.
+This will include topics like when to emphasize just diet for getting Mg and when to consider supplements